 What Is Carrier Screening?

-A carrier is a person who can pass a genetic disease on to his or her children but does not have the disease.
-Carrier identification is a type of genetic test that can help show whether people of high-risk groups (certain ethnic groups or a family history of a disease) for a specific disease are likely to pass that disease to their children.
-This type of test can guide a couple's decision about having children and making choices about diagnostic tests during a pregnancy.
+A carrier is a person who can pass a genetic disease on to their children.
+Carrier screening is a type of genetic test.
+It can help show whether people in high-risk groups for a specific disease (certain ethnic groups or people who have a family history of the disease) are likely to pass that disease to their children.
+This type of test can guide a couple's decision about having children and making choices about genetic tests during a pregnancy.

 Who Should Be Tested?

-- If you are not already pregnant, you may wish to have genetic counseling to understand your risks and options if you decide to have children.
+- If you were tested before getting pregnant, genetic counseling can help you understand your risks and options if you decide to have children.

 Is the Test Accurate?